DS202-at-ISU/lab-2-lab2team9/README.md

 bedrooms in the house.
 We would expect the range of the Sale Price data to be between 50,000 to 1,500,000

-Grant `Question 2:` The Price and Sale Date variable have a special focus for this project since we are looking at the historic residential sales of houses in Ames since 2017.
+Grant `Question 2:` The Price and Year Built variable have a special focus for this project since we are looking at the historic residential sales of houses in Ames since 2017.